By 2030 the nation will have only half the number of professionals it needs

-The demand for care has also increased, including the aging baby boomer population as well as better diagnostic efforts and more treatment options.
+The demand for care from a rheumatologist has increased, including the aging baby boomer population as well as better diagnostic efforts and more treatment options.
 Madejski said that for 80 to 90 percent of osteoarthritis cases, a primary care, internists or family physician could provide sufficient care; however, some patients demand more care, which has affected the issue to a small degree.

 Physician extenders — nurse practitioners and physician assistants — can help rheumatologists see more patients; however, Madejksi said that many primary care physicians even lack the experience and training to feel comfortable in prescribing some of the newer medication to treat patients with rheumatologic disorders.